8jboyd/8jboyd/README.md

 - 👋 Hi, I’m @8jboyd
 - 👀 I’m interested in doing hard drugs.
 - 🌱 I’m currently learning DIT stuff.
 - 💞️ I’m looking to collaborate on the murder of Johann Moses.
-But if noone is interested I will do it myself.
+But if no one is interested I will do it myself.
 - 📫 How to reach me: don't.

 <!---